theblackzekrom-coder/Mediaarr/README.md

 - **File replacement** — upload a transcoded file and Mediaarr swaps it directly in your media server
 - **Subtitles** — search and download subtitles from OpenSubtitles
 - **Poster changer** — scrape and apply custom posters from ThePosterDB
-- **Encode candidates** — scans your library and surfaces bloated files with HandBrake recommendations
 - **Quality profiles** — define exactly what you want (4K DV TrueHD, 1080p WEB-DL, etc.) and Mediaarr scores and picks the best match automatically, with an optional size cap per profile

 ## How it differs from Sonarr/Radarr/Bazarr